cloone8/unity-references-vscode/README.md

 ## Extension Settings

-* `unity-references.custonServerPath`: By default, this extension downloads the latest server binary from the server [github repository](https://github.com/cloone8/unity-reference-server).
+* `unity-references.customServerPath`: By default, this extension downloads the latest server binary from the server [github repository](https://github.com/cloone8/unity-reference-server).
 By setting this to a value other than `""`, a custom reference provider server can be used instead.

 ## Release Notes